natacski/natacski.github.io/README.md

 7. Add more things to make it better
 8. Create a github’s repository like:
 Your_user_name.github.io
-And push all the changes into it, also we will be able to see the live site in https://Your_user_name.github.io/ as the demo before usin github pages
+And push all the changes into it, also we will be able to see the live site in https://Your_user_name.github.io/ as the demo before. this way we are using github pages